CloudAiOnBase/cloudai/docs/docs/allocation.md

 ## Governance & Transparency
 - The **Community & Ecosystem** allocation is managed by the **CloudAI DAO.**
 - The **Treasury & Growth Fund** is governed through a **multi-sig wallet with a community veto system.**
-- All transactions and fund allocations will be **publicly accessible and reported regularly.**

 ---